Community Mental Health

 The Mennonite New Life Centre supports the career development and labour market integration of internationally trained psychologists through our Bridge Training Program.

-To access counselling services, please call 647-776-2057 to request a mental health intake assessment.
-The intake worker will asses urgency and make the referral to the counselling team.
-Please note that there is often a waiting list to access counselling services.
+To access counselling services, please call (416) 699-4527 to request a mental health intake assessment.
+The intake worker will assess urgency and make the referral to the counselling team.
+We offer counselling services in Spanish, English and Turkish (pilot project)

 Throughout the year, the community mental health program offers a range of group programs and workshops, providing participants with opportunities to share stories and mutual support, build resilience and hope, identify strengths and develop community leadership.
 Group programs include refugee support groups, parenting support groups, a strengths-based empowerment and leadership development group, and an employment and mental health group.

-Our workshops support participants to tap into their inner strength, while managing emotions, learning positive communication approaches, and buiding support networks.
+Our workshops support participants to tap into their inner strength, while managing emotions, learning positive communication approaches, and building support networks.

 For more information, call Jorge Saban at 647-780-9226.